AdaCore/libadalang/user_manual/python_api_tutorial.rst

   :meth:`libadalang.GPRProject.create_unit_provider` to use a GNAT project file.

+* You can implement custom unit resolution logic in Python using :meth:`libadalang.UnitProvider.from_callback` to define your own mapping from unit names to source files.
+This is useful for custom file naming conventions, non-standard Ada runtimes, or dynamic resolution strategies.
+See :ref:`python-callback-providers` for details.

 Be aware though, that because of lack of access to proper Python API to process GNAT project files, the corresponding facilities in Python are limited for the moment.
-If the above options are not sufficient for you, we recommend using the :ref:`Ada API <Ada API Tutorial>`.
+For complex build configurations, we recommend using the :ref:`Ada API
+<Ada API Tutorial>`.

 In our program, we'll create a simple project unit provider if a project file is provided.
 If not, we'll use the default settings.